 To add more steps to your automation:

-2. You'll be asked to add a time delay.
+2. You'll be asked to add either a time delay or an action.
 The time delay represents the number of days (or weeks) you want NationBuilder to wait before sending the next email in the series.

 📌 Note: It will be relative to when the previous action in your automation was completed (e.g. when it sent the first email).

-3. After defining the desired a time delay, you'll be again prompted to set up this next email in the series:
+3. After defining the desired a time delay, you'll be able to select an action to set up the next email in the series:

 Run your automation

 Once you're ready to set your automation live — i.e., send the first email and schedule the remaining emails — click the Run button in the top right.
 You'll be prompted to confirm before the first email is sent.